DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 - support risk management by proactively identifying and mitigating significant cyber threats at earliest opportunity
 - protect critical assets, systems, and data
 - inform incident management, response and recovery efforts
-- ensure departmental staff are aware of threats to the cyber security posture of the DfE
+- ensure departmental staff are aware of threats to the cyber security posture of DfE
-- protect the brand and reputation of the DfE
+- protect the brand and reputation of DfE
-- support the secure by design lifecycle and operational practices by continuously updating threat intelligence, to reduce risks to the DfE
+- support the secure by design lifecycle and operational practices by continuously updating threat intelligence, to reduce risks to DfE

 ## Responsibility